trimble-oss/.github/profile/README.md

 ---

-Trimble Open Source, Inner Source and Team specific projects find there home here!
+Trimble Open Source, Inner Source and Team specific projects find their home here!

 Please make sure you read and follow the [Contribution Guidelines](https://trimble-oss.github.io/contribute/guidelines/) before commenting on any projects or submitting pull requests.